denten-books/plain-text/5-surface.md

 ## A. Perforation

-First, some background to telegraphy.
+To begin, some background on telegraphy.
 The turn of the twentieth century was a pivotal period in the history of letters.
-It saw the language of people and the language of machines combine.
-The Morse and Baudot codes paved the way for language automation.
-The great variety of human scripts was finally reduced to thirty-two discrete and reproducible characters.
+It saw the languages of people and machines enter the same mixed communications stream.
+Artificial, fixed-length alphabets like the Baudot code paved the way for the automation of language.
+The great variety of human scripts was reduced to a set of discrete and reproducible characters.
 So regularized, type was converted into electrical signal, sent over great distances, and used to program machines remotely.
 But these new affordances came at a price of legibility.
-A cadre of specially trained machine operators was required to translate human alphabets into machine transmittable code.
-Eventually, specialized equipment automated this process.
+Initially, a cadre of trained machine operators was required to translate human language into machine transmittable code.
+Eventually, specialized equipment automated this process, removing the human from the equation.
+Machines could communicate with other machines without human intervention, triggering a chain of cascading events that reverberate today: from algorithmic financial trading to the war between junk (spam) mail generators and their filters.

 The advent of programmable media---punch cards and ticker tape---coupled human-compatible alphabets with machine control code.
 Reduced to a discrete